creisle/pq-trees/README.md

 #PQ-Trees

-**Note:** This software is distributed without any warranty or guarantee and is currently in development

-Implementation of Booth and Leuker's (1) PQTree datastructure as described by Young (2).
+This is an implementation of Booth and Leuker's (1) PQTree datastructure as described by Young (2).
 It should be noted that while the rules outlined for the PQTree trees were followed a large degree of creativity was used in implementing them

 ##What is a PQ Tree?